vdwees/vdwees.github.io/content/post/vw-dune-buggy.md

 finding parts is trivial, and, due to its age, the electrical system is extremely simple.

+When I moved to Nicaragua in elementary school, my dad promised me that we would build a dune buggy together.
 At some point I must have pestered my dad to make good on his promise, so he found one made in the mid-1960's for about $500 USD.

 {{< figure
     src="/images/volkswagen-unmodified.jpeg"